 Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

-Kootenai County offers one of the most diverse mixes of lifestyle and housing options in North Idaho.
-Some buyers want walkability and lake access in Coeur d’Alene.
-Others want newer neighborhoods in Post Falls, larger lots in Rathdrum, small-town charm in Spirit Lake, or scenic waterfront communities like Harrison, Bayview, and Rockford Bay.
-No matter what type of move you are planning, this page will help you compare the communities that make up Kootenai County and better understand where you may fit best.
+Kootenai County offers one of the most diverse mixes of lifestyle and housing in North Idaho.
+Some buyers want walkability, downtown energy, and lake access in Coeur d’Alene.
+Others want practical commuter access in Post Falls, a polished suburban feel in Hayden, larger lots in Rathdrum, small-town character in Spirit Lake, or more privacy and land in Athol.
+There are also scenic waterfront and destination-style communities throughout the county for buyers prioritizing views, boating, and lifestyle.

 Median home prices below are approximate market snapshots and can change over time.